danieltjw/aifutures/README.md

     - Image and Video Generation from text descriptions (DALL-E 2, Midjourney, Stable Diffusion, Imagen Video, Muse)
     - Some generalisation skills, multi-model (Flamingo, Cato)

-Energy and Intellect (or Labour) are the biggest factors in production and the main bottlenecks in the functioning of our societies.
+Energy and Intellect (or Labour) are the biggest factors in production and the main bottlenecks in the functioning of our world.

+Lack of confidence in having enough of both these resources has led to our previous focus on Survival (Exploitation) over expanding our possibility space (Exploration).

 The growing abundance of both these resources will have a transformative effect on our world.

 ---